Opetushallitus/jod-yksilo-ui/README.md

-# JOD Individual UI
+# JOD Yksilö UI

-This repository is the UI for Jod Individual.
-JOD Individual is part of the Digital Service Ecosystem for Continuous Learning (JOD) project.
+This repository is the UI for JOD Yksilö.
+JOD Yksilö is part of the Digital Service Ecosystem for Continuous Learning (JOD) project.

 The UI app is built using React, Vite, and TypeScript.
 React is a popular JavaScript library for building user interfaces, while Vite is a build tool that provides fast and efficient development experience.
 TypeScript is a superset of JavaScript that adds static type checking and other features to the language.